galminyana/CheatSheets/AD/AD_PrivilegesEscalation.md

 ### Escalate Across Trusts
 ---
 #### Child to Parent using sIDHistory
+If we manage to compromise a child domain of a forest and SID filtering isn't enabled (most of the times is not), we can abuse it to privilege escalate to Domain Administrator of the root domain of the forest.
+This is possible because of the SID History field on a kerberos TGT ticket, that defines the "extra" security groups and privileges.
 ```powershell
 #`sIDHistory` (sids below) is a user attribute designed for scenarios where a user is moved from one domain to another.
 # When a user's domain is changed, they get a new SID and the old SID is added to `sIDHistory`